 - 7.1.
 To progress, a student must have an accumulated failure of fewer than 20 Chinese credits outstanding from technical or Chinese compulsory modules. - 7.2.
 In addition to [7.1], a student must have passed 6 technical modules in Year 2 and have accumulated 12 technical modules from Years 2 and 3 by the end of Year 3 in order to progress. - 7.3.
 A student who has an accumulated failure of 20 Chinese credits or more from technical or Chinese compulsory modules must retake failed modules in attendance.
-If that student subsequently reaches an accumulated failure of 20 Chinese credits or more from technical or Chinese compulsory modules they are required to withdraw. - 7.4.
-A student who has an accumulated failure of 30 credits or more from technical or Chinese compulsory modules is required to withdraw.
+If that student subsequently reaches an accumulated failure of 20 Chinese credits or more from technical or Chinese compulsory modules they are required to withdraw.

-8 Medical and other evidence will generally be in Chinese.
+[†] Medical and other evidence will generally be in Chinese.